Moving House in Australia: A Complete Timeline and Checklist product guide

 - Leave a note with your forwarding address for any mail that arrives before your redirection activates

-This is where most moving checklists fall short.
-Australia has a set of legally required address updates that carry penalties if ignored.
+This is where most moving checklists leave you on your own.
+Australia has a set of legally required address updates that carry real penalties if overlooked.

 You need to update your address for your vehicle registration and driver's licence when you move.
 Requirements vary by state: